RoleModel/turbo-confirm/README.md

 ## Development

-After cloning the repository, you'll need to install dependencies by running `yarn install`.
+After cloning the repository, you'll need to install dependencies and setup the dummy/test app by running `yarn install`.

-Next, run `yarn setup` to setup the dummy Rails 7 app located inside the test directory.

 The test suite can be run with `yarn test`.
 Or open the [Playwright] GUI application with `yarn test:ui`

-Finally, the dummy Rails app can be run on PORT 3000 with `yarn dev`.
+Finally, the test app's server can be run on PORT 3000 with `yarn dev`.

-There are also rake tasks, if you prefer.
-See [Rakefile](Rakefile) for details.
+All of these are accessible via [Rake], if you prefer.
+You can run `rake -T` for available tasks with descriptions.

 ## Acknowledgments